Updates: February 8, 2021

-If you’ve fantasized about visiting California’s beautiful Napa and Sonoma wine country but still have not fulfilled that dream, well, now is the perfect time.
+If you’ve fantasized about visiting California’s beautiful Napa and Sonoma wine country but still have not fulfilled that dream, the perfect time is now!

 I’ve recently relocated to the wine country; living in Sonoma and working in Napa Valley.
 The northern California wildfires did indeed impact the wine country, but not in the way most people think.
 News coverage makes it seem as if the fires have taken out every vineyard and tasting room in Napa, Sonoma, Mendocino, and counties beyond – and that’s just not the truth.

 Let me explain.

 When a natural disaster strikes a side effect is that we are bombarded with images of the ravaged area.
 True, we need to be aware of what is happening where and the severity.
 The problem, I think, lies in the 24/7 information culture we live in.
 An article that is days old will live forever on the internet.
 If we are not diligent in fact-checking we become part of the problem, spreading incorrect information.

 Of the over one thousand plus wineries and tasting rooms in Napa, Sonoma, and Mendocino counties, fewer than 5% have reported fire or smoke damage.

 Additionally, more than 90% of the crop had already been harvested.
 The remaining grapes that were still awaiting harvest were the thicker skinned varietals that are mostly impervious to the smoke.
 2017 will be a good vintage.

 Let me say it again – The perfect time to visit Napa and Sonoma is now.

-Calistoga, a hamlet of 5,000 in northern Napa Valley, was one of the towns that was evacuated.
+Calistoga, a hamlet of 5,000 in northern Napa Valley, was one of the towns evacuated.
 The fire came dangerously close.
 Though the town was spared, the economic loss was enormous.
 In all, about a week of business in the peak tourist season has been lost.